 VP of Enterprise Risk and Security

 To sum it up in one word: dialogue.
 And that’s dialogue with transparency.
-The security function in the private and public sector has realized that we're really all in this together, so if you're a company that's getting attacked by a nation state or a state-sponsored group, you're fighting a losing battle going at it alone.
+The security function in the private and public sector has realized that we're really all in this together.
+So, if you're a company that's getting attacked by a nation state or a state-sponsored group, you're fighting a losing battle going it alone.
 Being able to collaborate and consult with each other on these issues is a big advantage.

 Our industry is realizing that our economic livelihood could be at stake, too.
 So the dialogue that's been fostered has really been positive.
 Although nothing has come out from the governmental side yet that has any teeth, some of the dialogue that has been occurring, particularly regarding active defense, is encouraging in the spirit of overcoming some of the legal hurdles that previously made it more difficult for companies to cooperate with the government.

-I also think this increased dialogue directly stems from a heightened awareness, particularly on the government side.
-With constituents asking about the breaches, the sensationalist nature of the high-profile breaches that we've had and the resulting revelations- including the intelligence work that's been leaked, and the WikiLeaks hack, the government cannot simply tell us, “This is something that doesn't really affect you.”
-It has forced a dialogue about the subject matter, and it has become important to them.
+I also think this increased dialogue directly stems from a heightened awareness about cybersecurity, particularly on the government side.
+With constituents asking about breaches, especially the sensationalist nature of high-profile breaches and the resulting revelations including the intelligence work that's been leaked, the government cannot simply tell us, “This is something that doesn't really affect you.”
+It has forced a dialogue about the subject matter and it's become important to them.